asvcode/Pill_ID/README.md

 ## Test
 - cm.py - use to construct a confusion matrix
 - lr.py - use to get the best learning rate for the data
+- test.py - use this to test a pretrained model and set thresholds
 ```
 python cm.py
 ```